What Is A Startup Accelerator and Should You Apply to One?

 So, ask yourself if you are too early, too late, or just at the right time to participate in an accelerator program.

-Choosing the right accelerator for you
+Choosing the Right Accelerator for You

 When faced with an abundance of choices in the accelerator space today, be mindful and apply to the ones that will work best for you, your team, and your company.
 Each accelerator application is rigorous so be selective and nail your candidacy for the ones that are the perfect match for you.